 What Tools and Platforms Support Bias Auditing?

 Outsourced bias audits are a five-figure investment [Fisher Phillips 2026].
 Open-source toolkits lower the cost of internal testing but do not generate compliance-ready reports.
 Commercial platforms automate compliance documentation.
-The right choice depends on team capability, audit volume, and whether the organization needs LL144 audit reports, SB205 impact assessments, or EU conformity evidence.
+The right choice depends on team capability, audit volume, and whether the organization needs LL144 audit reports, SB 24-205 impact assessments, or EU conformity evidence.

 Open-Source Toolkits for Internal Teams